 Which other Walt Disney World counter service restaurants made the list?
-Let’s take a look!
+Let’s take a look…

-While we aren’t huge fans of the breakfast at Be Our Guest Restaurant, it’s a different story later in the day.
+While we aren’t huge fans of the breakfast at Be Our Guest Restaurant (it’s still a great value–and others love it!), it’s a different story later in the day.
 We really like Be Our Guest Restaurant for lunch, and think it’s a good place with unique options.
 It’s somewhere you should eat regardless of whether you’re on the Disney Dining Plan.
 It’s like an attraction in itself, but that’s doubly true if you’re on the Disney Dining, as you can get some bang for your buck!

 4. Tangierine Cafe – One of the most unique, and arguably one of the best Counter Service restaurants at Walt Disney World, you really can’t go wrong with anything here.
 To maximize your value, try the Mediterranean Sliders Combo, which is the most expensive entree (and is very filling!).